 1. What is ClimateMusic?

-ClimateMusic is original music that is inspired and driven by climate data.
-Our intent is to create music that is engaging and that people will want to listen to, while providing insights on climate change.
+ClimateMusic is original music that is inspired by climate science.
+Our intent is to create music that is engaging and that people will want to listen to, while providing insights about the urgency of action on climate change.
 It is not merely the sonification of data sets, nor is it merely a composer’s subjective interpretation of what climate change might “sound like” without referencing any data sets.
-ClimateMusic can be created in any musical genre for any audience, anywhere in the world.

 2. Why Climate Music?